Potatoritos/funny-mobs/README.md

 Cooldown: 18s (Mk.1) / 13s (Mk.2)

-To Obtain: 25% chance to drop from an Arsonist (Mk.1) / 100% chance to drop from Celsius 233 (Mk.2)
+To obtain: 25% chance to drop from an Arsonist (Mk.1) / 100% chance to drop from Celsius 233 (Mk.2)

 ## Liquid Nitrogen Cannon (Mk.1 / Mk.2)
 Shoots arrows infused with LN2.
 Hit targets will gain the Liquid Nitrogen effect for 6s.